 What Do Glass Blower, Molder, Bender, or Finisher Do?

-Career Description Shape molten glass according to patterns.
+Occupation Description Shape molten glass according to patterns.

-Daily Life Of a Glass Blower, Molder, Bender, or Finisher
+Glass Blower, Molder, Bender, or Finisher Responsibilities

 - Repair broken scrolls by replacing them with new sections of tubing.